samrickman/shinyCare/include.md

 The first thing I would recommend is to play around with the drop-down menus and see what changes!

-The first two drop-down menus change both the graph and the table.
-The x-axis drop down menu sets the x-axis in the graph and the horizontal part of the table.
-The panels menu changes the panels of the graph and the vertical part of the table.
+The first three drop-down menus change both the graph and the table:

+1. The x-axis drop down menu sets the x-axis in the graph and the horizontal part of the table.
+2. The panels menu changes the panels of the graph and the vertical part of the table.
+3. The plot/table type selects whether the plot or table displays spending per 100,000 population or total spending.

-The colour and plot type drop-down menus apply only to the graph, as do the checkboxes to filter by Primary Support Reason.
+The colour variable applies only to the graph, as do the checkboxes to filter by Primary Support Reason.

 The full data set can be downloaded using the button in the side bar.
 Summary data can be downloaded using the button in the summary table tab.